October 22, 2020 16 Easy Ways to Collect Email Addresses — Expert Tips

 4. Offer free tutorial videos

-“At Deskbright, we collect e-mail addresses to use for marketing purposes by offering free Excel tutorials and lessons via e-mail for our users.
+“At Deskbright, we collect email addresses to use for marketing purposes by offering free Excel tutorials and lessons via email for our users.
 We’ve developed a huge corpus of free content online, which draws users through referrals from other websites and a solid organic search presence.
-Visitors who find our free articles helpful can sign up to receive more information and classes via e-mail as we update our site and add content.
-Our users get to keep up-to-date on the latest free content available on our site, and we get to collect valuable e-mail addresses to market our paid products.” ~ Sam McIntire, founder of Deskbright.
+Visitors who find our free articles helpful can sign up to receive more information and classes via email as we update our site and add content.
+Our users stay up-to-date on the latest free content available on our site, and we get to collect valuable email addresses to market our paid products.” ~ Sam McIntire, founder of Deskbright.

 5. Promote your newsletter signup throughout your website

-“I collect email addresses through newsletter signup which I include throughout my website.
-The location I get the most sign ups are from a popup on my blog but visitors can also sign up if they select a box on any form.
+“I collect email addresses through newsletter signups which I include throughout my website.
+The location I get the most signups from is a popup on my blog but visitors can also sign up if they select a box on any form.
 Putting it in front of visitors is the best way you can do it, so any opportunity you have, put an option to sign up in front of visitors.
 My favorite tool is Mailchimp because it ties in well with WordPress websites and the management of subscribers and campaigns is extremely easy.
 It makes it easy to create beautiful newsletters and send out my newest blog posts automatically.
-I have used contests in the past to gather subscribers but if this method is used, make sure entrants are able to opt in/out of your newsletter or else you will get many unqualified subscribers who aren’t really interested in what you have to say.” ~ Nick Leffler, personal branding expert.
+I have used contests in the past to gather subscribers but if this method is used, make sure entrants are able to opt in/out of your newsletter or else you will get many unqualified subscribers who aren’t really interested in what you have to say.” ~ Nick Leffler, founder of Exprance.